 This Tarot is a new presentation in the Marseilles Tradition, A square Tarot with graphics in the block-print style of early Tarots.
 This Moon is not meant to represent the sun eclipsed by the moon (there are no red or yellow rays), nor is it the moon eclipsed by the Earth’s shadow.
 It is simply the moon emitting its cool light in an indigo sky.
 Its green crescent is a reference to example #18 above, one of the earliest modern reproductions of a vintage Tarot de Marseille.
 This is the waxing (growing) crescent understood to represent the growth and development phase of the flora and fauna of our planet.

 #36.
 The Triadic Tarot of 2017 is A NEW PRESENTATION in the Marseilles Tradition—A SQUARE TAROT.
 This deck provides all the concepts of the 78-card traditional Tarot on just 38 square cards and there are 4 optional cards.

 Choosing Your First Tarot de Marseille

-Whether The Moon is or is not one of your “make or break” cards when choosing a Tarot, this large selection of moon cards should give you an idea of how differently the same theme can appear in a variety of decks.
+Whether The Moon is or is not one of your “make or break” cards when choosing a historic Non-Scenic Pip Tarot deck, this large selection of just the moon cards, should give you an idea of how differently the same theme can appear in a variety of decks.
 Everyone sees color a little differently, and your taste for style too, is subjective.
 Choose a deck that speaks to you!
 Your first TdM will always be a favorite.

-A unique benefit of the Triadic Tarot is that it teaches an easy way to read non-scenic pip cards—one that works for 78-card decks as well.
+A unique benefit of the Triadic Tarot is that it teaches an easy way to read non-scenic pip cards—one that works for ANY non-scenic pip deck.